vmware-archive/invoker-specification/request-reply.md

 # Request / Reply Interaction Model
 When running in request / reply mode, a function invoker MUST behave as an http server and invoke its function in a synchronous manner.

 That server can be invoked by any http client that adheres to the specification below.
-Because basic http is inherently request / reply oriented, this interaction model MUST only be used to drive function that accept exactly one parameter and produce exactly one result: functions that either accept several parameters or produce several results only make sense in the context of asynchronous [streaming](streaming.md), because if parameters (respectively results) were accepted (respectively produced) in a synchronous manner, then they could be regrouped in a compound parameter (respectively result).
+Because basic http is inherently request / reply oriented, this interaction model MUST only be used to drive functions that accept exactly one parameter and produce exactly one result: functions that either accept several parameters or produce several results only make sense in the context of asynchronous [streaming](streaming.md), because if parameters (respectively results) were accepted (respectively produced) in a synchronous manner, then they could be regrouped in a compound parameter (respectively result).